Marin Art Directory

 Allegra Gibson is an abstract expressionist, whose washes and other artwork explore the painted surfaces and texture, as much as content.

 Andrea Wedell is an abstract painter of light and shadow, and semi-abstract landscapes.
-She has a B.A. from UCLA, and studied and lived abroad, as an artist in Paris for 27 years.
+She has a B.A. from the University of California, Los Angeles, and studied and lived abroad, as an artist in Paris for 27 years.

 As a fine artist and painter, Andy Skaff enjoys painting the landscapes of the American West, the mountains and coastal regions of Northern California, vintage trucks and boats, barns and the like.